-This article describes the difference between Memory-mapped I/O and I/O-mapped I/O. The microprocessor is connected with external devices such as the I/O devices, memory, and other peripherals via a link called the Interface.
-An interface is the communication link between the CPU and the external peripheral devices.
+This article describes the difference between Memory-mapped IO and IO-mapped IO.
+The microprocessor is connected with external devices such as I/O devices, memory, and other peripherals via an Interface, which is the communication link between the CPU and the external peripheral devices.

 - Memory-Mapped I/O Interfacing